 France celebrates its national day with Europe's largest annual military parade on the Champs-Élysées, after which parties ensue all over the country.

-Tragically, this day in 2016 also saw a horrific attack perpetrated on the people of Nice.
-We remember and honour the memory of those involved with a toast to the nation which has given us absinthe, cognac, armagnac, champagne and calvados, not to mention a host of other cocktail-essential liqueurs such as Chambord, Chartreuse, Grand Marnier, St-Germain and Suze, with 12 Fete Nationale cocktails.
+Let's toast a nation which has given us absinthe, cognac, armagnac, champagne and calvados, not to mention a host of other cocktail-essential liqueurs such as Chambord, Chartreuse, Grand Marnier, St-Germain and Suze, with 12 Fete Nationale cocktails.

 1. Sidecar (Difford's recipe)